influxdata/docs-v2/content/enterprise_influxdb/v1.9/flux/optimize-queries.md

 ## Balance time range and data precision
 To ensure queries are performant, balance the time range and the precision of your data.
 For example, if you query data stored every second and request six months worth of data, results would include ≈15.5 million points per series.
-Depending on the number of series returned after `filter()`([cardinality](/influxdb/v2.0/reference/glossary/#series-cardinality)), this can quickly become many billions of points.
+Depending on the number of series returned after `filter()`(see [cardinality](/enterprise_influxdb/v1.9/concepts/glossary/#series-cardinality)), this can quickly become many billions of points.
 Flux must store these points in memory to generate a response.
 Use [pushdowns](#pushdown-functions-and-function-combinations) to optimize how many points are stored in memory.

 To query data over large periods of time, create a task to [downsample data](/influxdb/v2.0/process-data/common-tasks/downsample-data/), and then query the downsampled data instead.